gianmarcog/Simple-iOS-Apps/README.md

 # Simple-iOS-Apps
 They're some very simple iOS Apps </br>
-everything was written with Xcode
+Everything was written with Xcode